Yacarreon93/training-up-and-running-with-typescript/README.md

     - create a tsconfig file instead "tsc --init"
     - run "tsc" to compile using the tsconfig file
 4.  explore typescript by writing functions
+5.  unlock typescript features in vanilla js with ts check and jsdoc